zwily/typus/README.md

 Keep in mind that **Typus** doesn't try to be all the things to all the people but it's extensible enough to match lots of use cases.
-I started to develop it early 2006 and have been updating it to match all my clients sites/projects.
+I started to develop it late 2005 and have been updating it to match all my clients sites/projects requirements.

 ## Installing